hgmnz/truncate_html/README.markdown

 * It will always truncate on a word boundary.
 * If the input HTML is nil, it will return an empty string.
 * The omission text's length does count toward the resulting string's length.
-* <code><script></code> tags will pass right through - they will not count toward the resulting string's length, or be truncated.
+* `<script>` tags will pass right through - they will not count toward the resulting string's length, or be truncated.

 Installation
 ------------